seanmcewenatblinker/data-engineer-project/DESIGN_AND_IMPLEMENTATION.md

 Given that the requirements were to design a data model that serves as a source to a REST API, I designed a transactional normalized schema.
-This gives us more flexibility to create different endpoints that return data in various different structures.
+This gives me more flexibility to create different endpoints that return data in various different structures.

 See picture below.
 Please do note I have not included all of the columns in each table